hledwards33/python-template_v1/documentation/1_model_framework.md

 class to be called for different configurations (i.e. different data, different parameters, chaining models) in a reusable and repeatable manner, in accordance to the SOLID principles of object orientated programming.

 This class works with a ModelWrapper class type.
-The DeployWrapper class creates of the ModelWrapper class by supplying the ModelWrapper class with a run specific configuration.
+The DeployWrapper class creates an instance of the ModelWrapper class by supplying the ModelWrapper class with a run specific configuration.

 This class has 3 main functionalities: